This season you can feel a little less guilty dropping crumbs off the table with our list of 10-holiday superfoods that will love your pets back.

 - Feed your dog only small quantities of turkey and talk to your vet about adding food scraps into your dog’s diet beforehand.

 Not ready to introduce your dog to human food yet?
 We understand!
-You can still treat your dog to a tasty turkey snack with our Turkey Protein Puffs.
-Flavorful treats packed with protein and essential amino acids, your dog won’t feel left out of the dinner party.
+You can still treat your dog to a tasty treat that includes blueberries and carrots by giving them a Glazed Beef Cheek Roll.